 Incentives in Member States

-- 2012 report on the state of the art of rare-disease activities in Europe of the European Union Committee of Experts on Rare Diseases
+The incentives available for designated orphan medicines in EU Member States are detailed in the 2013 Report on the state of the art of rare disease activities in Europe from the European Union Committee of Experts on Rare Diseases (EUCERD).

 For more information, contact the medicines regulatory authority in your country: